-Nearly 23,000 students are enrolled in 58 independent, nonpublic and charter schools, including a growing Catholic school system and a variety of denominational church schools and non-church related institutions.
+Private (non-public) schools and charter schools make up a significant part of Mecklenburg County’s educational landscape.
+In fact, more than 26,000 students are enrolled in 80 private schools and charter schools in the county.
+This growing system includes elementary, middle and high schools with various religious affiliations as well as independent institutions.
 Information on private schools and how to select an independent school is available from the North Carolina Association of Independent Schools or the North Carolina Division of Non-Public Education.
-A comprehensive list of private and charter schools within the city of Charlotte is available by calling the Charlotte Chamber at 704.378.1300.
+A comprehensive list of private and charter schools within Mecklenburg County is available here.
 For additional information on tuition and enrollment openings, contact individual schools directly.

-Whether you’re seeking an undergraduate or graduate degree, training for career advancement, or enrichment courses through continuing education, you’ll find schools to meet your needs.
+Whether you’re seeking an undergraduate or graduate degree, training for career advancement or looking for enrichment courses through continuing education, you will find schools to meet your needs.
 Besides traditional weekday programs, many institutions offer evening or weekend programs for adult students with full-time jobs.
 A list of institutions of higher learning in North Carolina is available by calling 704.378.1300.

-Institutions in the Charlotte area (Charlotte Chamber members linked in gold):
+Institutions in the Charlotte area (Charlotte Chamber members linked in blue):